Navigate / search

 a) Technology

 Technological levers are about finding how to tap into non-exhaustible energy.
 We humans get tired.
 We can start making mistakes when fatigued.
 In the past, people used to prepare land for farming manually.
-Later they developed tools to make it easier.
-Then they realized they could leverage animals.
+Later, they developed tools to make it easier.
+Then, they realized they could leverage animals.
 They plowed fields using cattle.
 Finally, humans engineered tractors and automated machines.
 How much more productive do you think we became every time we leveraged another level of technology?
-From materials, to tools, to machines, to artificial intelligence, how much time and effort did we save?
+From materials to tools, to machines, to artificial intelligence, how much time and effort did we save?
 At the same time, technology itself is also getting cheaper, more efficient, and widespread.

 Of course, all this took time, effort, and was a progression of insight.
 But knowing this in retrospect, we can infer that there are levers waiting to be discovered in all areas all the time.
-For example, through the use of apps, it’s possible to leverage other peoples’ houses, cars, and all sorts of home delivery services.
+For example, through the use of apps, it’s possible to leverage other people’s houses, cars, and all sorts of home delivery services.
 Leveraging your work with the right tools means more output, less waste, and more precision.
 Of course, automation is not everything.
 There are also some risks of unethical use of technology.
 But the key point is that you must ask how you can leverage technology to do your best work.
 When you do this, you free up valuable time that you could then allocate to do more creative work.
-Technology is not about substituting human work, it’s about freeing up time so that we can be more creative, more bold, more human.
+Technology is not about substituting human work: it’s about freeing up time so that we can be more creative, more bold, more human.

 b) Knowledge

 Another important lever is our ability to learn, store, and share information.
-Different cultures develop their own unique methods to solving and approaching problems, and the most effective method gets passed on from generation to generation, and we call that knowledge (or competitive edge).
+Different cultures develop their own unique methods of solving and approaching problems, and the most effective method gets passed on from generation to generation, and we call that knowledge (or competitive edge).
 To leverage your life, ask if there could be a better method to approach your work.
 Knowledge enables us to have more clarity in how best to approach and solve a problem.
 Knowledge is power because it means you can avoid mistakes that have been made in the past, and it means you can not only do more, but do it better.
 It’s also a virtuous cycle because every time you repeat a task, you can improve upon it.

 It is also true that new or better information should lead to new or better decisions.
 So leveraging knowledge is also about improving the quality of your decisions.
 Figure out how to iterate quickly, learn from it, and move forward.
 You need to be open so that when you stumble upon a better method, new information, or system out there, you embrace it.
 The more knowledge you possess, the more applications you see.
 Knowledge is not just schooling.
 Leveraging knowledge is a lifelong process.
 To say that you should leverage knowledge is not groundbreaking, and yet, so few people decide to read.
 Humility reminds you that someone has already been there.
 Everyone has the power to tap into history’s greatest mentors through books.